Dmbob/plex-oauth/README.md

 let clientInformation: IPlexClientDetails = {
     clientIdentifier: "<PROVIDE_UNIQUE_VALUE>", // This is a unique identifier used to identify your app with Plex.
     product: "<NAME_OF_YOUR_APP>",              // Name of your application
     device: "<NAME_OF_YOUR_DEVICE>",            // The type of device your application is running on
     version: "1",                               // Version of your application
+    forwardUrl: "https://localhost:3000",       // Url to forward back to after signing in.
-    platform: "Web" // Optional - Platform your application runs on - Defaults to 'Web' }
+    platform: "Web",                            // Optional - Platform your application runs on - Defaults to 'Web' }

 let plexOauth = new PlexOauth(clientInformation);